Tutorial

 When interpreting data, keep in mind NEON timestamps are always in UTC.

-The data column we would like to plot is labeled dissolvedOxygen
+The data columns we would like to plot are dissolvedOxygen

 .